Hallucination 100M/Happening 100K

 No drop down option.

-Voluntary Event Switching: You can voluntarily choose to drop at the Start/Finish area and be scored as described above.
+Voluntary Event Switching: You can voluntarily choose to drop at the Hog Farm aid station and be scored as described above.

-Course: The course is repeat 16.6-mile loops comprising mostly of single track trail, a couple of miles of gravel road, and the remainder on a mixture of horse trail and rail trail.
-Besides the stretch on gravel, you'll cross paved roads 2 times each loop; there will be no traffic control and your safety will be your responsibility.
+Course: The course is repeat 16.6-mile loops comprising primarily of single-track trail.
+Besides a stretch on gravel, you'll cross paved roads a few times; there will be no traffic control and your safety will be your responsibility.
 100 Mile does 6 loops, 100K does 4 of the 16.6 mile loop (with shortcuts).
-Total elevation gain (per loop) is 1301'.
+The courses run clockwise.
+Total elevation gain (per loop) is about 1500'.

 Awards: 100 miles gets you a belt buckle and peace sign medal, 100K get you a peace sign medal.
 Also a very nice certificate of completion to all, available online after the race.

-Groovy first place overall awards for men and women in all events and 5 deep in 5 year age groups!
+Groovy top 3 overall awards for men and women in all events and 3 deep in 5 year age groups!

-Aid Stations: Aid will be at three manned aid stations (one you will hit twice) for each 16.6-mile loop….so if yer countin’, you'll encounter aid roughly every 4 miles.
+Aid Stations: Aid will be at four manned aid stations for each 16.6-mile loop….so if yer countin’, you'll encounter aid roughly every 4-5 miles.
 We'll serve everything under the sun (and moon!).
 Soups, sandwiches ….
 The list is long, click here.

 Crews/Handlers: Crews are welcome but are not necessary due to the multiple loops and many runners to hook up with.
 Access to the runners is at the aid stations only.
-(Please don't drive on Kelly Road south of the Grace Aid Station; you'll interfere with the runners.)
 Crew members are allowed on the course to pace their runner anytime after the 2nd loop.
-Pacers must wear a “Pacer/Runner Number” bib and must check in and out at the main aid station at Hell Creek Ranch.
+Pacers must wear a “Pacer/Runner Number” bib and must check in and out at the Hog Farm aid station.
 You will be given your pacer bib at that time.
 Crew members may not use bikes on the course at any time.
 Crew vehicles are asked not to drive in and out of campground during the event for the safety of the runners and campers.
-Please park across the road and walk in when coming and going.
+Please park in designated areas when coming and going.
 Camper cars that are not moving during the event can be parked at camp site.
 More pacer info HERE!

-Drop Bags: Drop bags will be at the Start/Finish area and at Richie's Haven so you'll have access to your bags about every 8 miles.
-The drop area at the Start/Finish is under a large tented area to keep them dry.
-Also at the Start/Finish you'll be able to place your own drop bag and anything you want access to; your stuff will be where you put it!
+Drop Bags: Drop bags will be at the Hog Farm aid station and at the Food for Love aid station so you'll have access to your bags about every 8 miles.
+The drop area at Hog Farm is under a large tented area to keep them dry.
+Also at Hog Farm you'll be able to place your own drop bag and anything you want access to; your stuff will be where you put it!
 We’ll have chairs set up for changing footwear or just to collapse in.
-Richie’s Haven drop bags will be brought back to the start/finish semi regularly (about every 4 hours or so) so we suggest you only put items in that bag that you don’t need back at the start/finish…and that you may or may not want to retrieve after the race.
+Food for Love drop bags will be brought back to Hog Farm semi-regularly (about every 4 hours or so) so we suggest you only put items in that bag that you don’t need back at Hog Farm…and that you may or may not want to retrieve after the race.

 100 Mile and 100K parking/rest tents:

-All 100 Mile and 100K runners whose cars will not be moving during the duration of their run will have the option to park a car near the course in the campground, there will be room to pitch a small rest tent etc. You will need to select the "with car" option when you register.
-Please be advised these spots will sellout.
+All camping for 2024 will be drive-in.
 If the car is to be used by a crew/handlers during the race, it can't be parked in the campground.
-We do encourage inviting friends to camp and cheer you on, just park any cars that will be following you around across the road.
+We do encourage inviting friends to camp and cheer you on, just park any cars that will be following you in the designated area.
 Thanks!

 Camping: Campsites for friends and crew can be reserved online, see camping link on home page.